justinethier/cyclone/README.md

 Getting Started
 ---------------

-If you are installing Cyclone for the first time, you will need to use [`cyclone-bootstrap`](https://github.com/justinethier/cyclone-bootstrap).
+If you are installing Cyclone for the first time, you will need to use [cyclone-bootstrap](https://github.com/justinethier/cyclone-bootstrap) to build a set of binaries.

 After installing you can read the Documentation section below for more.

 Building
 ------------

-If you already have a copy of Cyclone installed, you can build from Scheme source.
+If you already have a copy of Cyclone installed you can build from Scheme source.
 The following prerequisites are required:

 - make
 - gcc